lijc0804/SPgen/README.md

-# SPgen: Proteome-wide Spatial Proteomics Generation Using Multimodality Foundation Models
+# SPgen: Proteome-wide Spatial Proteomics generation using multi-modality foundation models

 SPgen is a multimodal foundation-model-based framework for **proteome-wide spatial protein generation** from spatial proteomics data.